 Planning a dive requires a great deal of preparation combined with numerous safety checks that must be completed beforehand.
 This process is stressed and explained in great detail during open water certification.

 However, the safety considerations after diving are not as thorough and new divers may not know what should not be done after a dive.
 Here is a list of 5 things you should not do right after diving.
-GTS contributor Katie Piedrahita tells us more.
+GTS member Katie Piedrahita tells us more.

 1. No flying after diving